 Antioch University Women & Leadership Info Session

-We are currently accepting applications for the Antioch University Santa Barbara 2016 Women & Leadership Certificate Program – a unique, low-residency/virtual certificate program that prepares tomorrow’s leaders by empowering them with the knowledge, skills, and mentorship to achieve professional and personal success.
+Antioch University Santa Barbara is currently accepting applications for our 2015 Women & Leadership Certificate Program; a unique, low-residency/virtual certificate program that prepares tomorrow’s leaders by empowering them with the knowledge, skills, and mentorship to achieve professional and personal success.

 Event Details